Australia | Twelve Apostles Lodge Walk | Adult Only

 The Twelve Apostles Lodge is a forest-hugged refuge three hours from Melbourne.
-This is where the foot spa awaits, rainforest showers, kitchen garden, dining room stocked with local wines, and your king bedroom with spacious in-suite bathroom.
+This is where the foot spa awaits, rainforest showers, kitchen garden, dining room stocked with local wines, and your king bedroom with spacious en-suite bathroom.

 The dining room has a lounge area well-suited for canapes when the fire pit isn’t crackling with friend-huddling flames.
 After a glass of regional red, move to the long table for your nightly two-course regional menu.

-Onsite you’ll also find 24-hour tea and coffee facilities, gear drying room, daily newspapers and a lodge library well stocked with magazines, reference and fictional books or ask about the lodge property walks.
+Onsite you’ll also find 24-hour tea and coffee facilities, gear drying room, daily newspapers, and a lodge library well stocked with magazines, reference, and fictional books or ask about the lodge property walks.

 Alcoholic beverages are available in the lounge.
-House wines are included with evening meal and a further selection can be put on tab and settled with the staff at the end of your stay.
+House wines are included with the evening meal and a further selection can be put on the tab and settled with the staff at the end of your stay.
 We stock a small selection of house and premium wines and locally brewed beers by the bottle.
 As an eco-accredited operator, we support local wine and beer, however, you are welcome to bring your own wine.

 One complimentary clothes wash (including soap) is included in your walk package, the Lodge Manager will explain how this is organized at your briefing on day one.
 Additional loads are charged to your tab to discourage excessive usage/environmental impact.

 Melanesia Track / Ryans Den / Cape Volney – 14 km